Avavin/Avavin/README.md

 Dream Job: Software Engineer

-Motivation: All time low/Losing hope
+Motivation: All time low/Losing hope, actually it is almost 0.
+I just update this out of habit.

 School maybe?
 Work will pay for it?